ondfisk/AzureADB2C-MitID/README.md

 ## Prerequisites

+1. Create an Azure AD B2C tenant using the [Azure Portal](https://portal.azure.com/).
 1. Create an account on <https://www.criipto.com/> and create an App Registration on their side.
 Capture client id and client secret.
 1. For production: All users should have their civil registration number (ten digits, no dash) stored in Azure AD (value to be hashed using SHA256 and subsequently base64 encoded).